Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 | mean_P(Tumor) | 1.317 | 173 | Risk factor |
 | prox_clust(Tcell,Tumor (L,H)) | 1.213 | 2.29 | Risk factor |

-Note: our hazard ratio magnitudes differ from the paper because the paper used adjusted Cox regression controlling for tumor stage as a covariate and restricted to stage I-III patients (n=320).
-We used unadjusted Cox regression on all 350 patients.
-The direction of every finding is identical — T cell features are protective, tumor cell features are risk factors.
+Note: our hazard ratio magnitudes differ from the paper because the paper used adjusted Cox regression controlling for tumor stage  and restricted stage I-III patients.
+We used unadjusted Cox regression on all 350 patients though the direction of every finding is identical i.e T cell features are protective, tumor cell features are risk factors.

 ### Kaplan-Meier curves